Phileosopher/commonplace/math.md

 ## Branches/Disciplines

+On a highly advanced level, math has two broad [analytical](logic.md) purposes:

+1. Reproducing the elements of [reality](reality.md) with numbers, which is largely the domain of most math disciplines like calculus and game theory.
+2. Capturing reality itself with numbers to observe any [trends](trends.md) that may emerge, which is all derived from statistics.

 Math isn't really one discipline, but has technically become *hundreds* of domains.

+There are many classes of math, and far too many to easily specify, but they all start with the primitives of [arithmetic and algebra](math.md).

+The branches of math have naturally expanded proportionally to the needs of the people calculating with them.
+This means that math (and its [pedagogy](education.md)) branch off into many, *many* [specializations](jobs-specialization.md).

 As late as the Renaissance, there were simply 2 branches of mathematics: